 MAGIC: five factors that authors need to consider to ensure accurate and responsible communication of research on sex/gender and the brain

 The brains in the image above and in the video below are all the same colour.
 The only change is to overlay different coloured horizontal lines.
 In an effect known as the Munker-White illusion, these lines distort our perception.

-Overstated and misleading claims about research findings on sex/gender and the brain can have a similarly distorting effect on our perception of ourselves and each other.
+Overstated and misleading language about research findings on sex/gender and the brain can have a similarly distorting effect on how people interpret the underlying evidence.

 Image based on an original by Professor David Novick, University of Texas, El Paso.